Sheaf realization of Bridgeland's Hall algebra of Dynkin type: Introduction

-In subsections \ref{Quantized enveloping algebra}-\ref{Mixed equivariant semisimple complex}, we review some classic definitions in order to fix the notations, and in subsection \ref{Lusztig's categorification}, we review Lusztig's categorification theory for $\rU_v(\fn^+)$, especially the definitions of his induction and restriction functors which inspire our definitions in subsections \ref{Induction functor}-\ref{Restriction functor}.
-In section \ref{Induction functor and restriction functor}, we define our induction and restriction functors to set our stage.
-In section \ref{Bridgeland's Hall algebra via functions}, we give a geometric construction of Bridgeland's Hall algebra in terms of functions.
-In section \ref{Constructible sheaves realization of Bridgeland's Hall algebra}, we review the sheaf-function correspondence, and use the induction functors to give the constructible sheaves realization of Bridgeland's Hall algebra.
-In section \ref{Perverse sheaves realization of Bridgeland's Hall algebra}, we use the restriction functors and subcategories of semisimple complexes to give the perverse sheaves realization of Bridgeland's Hall algebra.
-In section \ref{Basis}, we construct the bases and study their properties.
-In section \ref{compare with Lusztig}, we compare our basis with canonical basis.
+In \S \ref{Induction functor and restriction functor}, we define our induction and restriction functors to set our stage.
+These definitions are inspired by Lusztig's induction and restriction functors in \S \ref{Lusztig's categorification}.
+In \S \ref{Bridgeland's Hall algebra via functions}, we give a geometric construction of Bridgeland's Hall algebra in terms of functions.
+In \S \ref{Constructible sheaves realization of Bridgeland's Hall algebra}, we review the sheaf-function correspondence, and use the induction functors to give the constructible sheaves realization of Bridgeland's Hall algebra.
+In \S \ref{Perverse sheaves realization of Bridgeland's Hall algebra}, we use the restriction functors and subcategories of semisimple complexes to give the perverse sheaves realization of Bridgeland's Hall algebra.
+In \S \ref{Basis}, we construct the bases and study their properties.
+In \S \ref{compare with Lusztig}, we compare the integral forms and the bases.